How to configure DNS dynamic updates in Windows

 Incremental zone transfer.

-How Windows Server 2003-based computers update their DNS names
+How Windows-based computers update their DNS names

-For Windows Server 2003-based computers, the primary full computer name is a fully qualified domain name (FQDN).
+The primary full computer name is a fully qualified domain name (FQDN).
 Additionally, the primary full computer name is the primary DNS suffix of the computer that is appended to the computer name.
 To determine the primary DNS suffix of the computer and the computer name, right-click My Computer, click Properties, and then click Computer Name.

 DNS updates can be sent for any one of the following reasons or events: